kubernetes/community/contributors/design-proposals/storage/data-source.md

 Note: this proposal is part of [Volume Snapshot](https://github.com/kubernetes/community/pull/2335) feature design, and also relevant to recently proposed Volume Clone feature.

 ## Goal
+Currently in Kuberentes, volume plugin only supports to provision an empty volume.
+With the new storage features (including [Volume Snapshot](https://github.com/kubernetes/community/pull/2335) and [volume clone](https://github.com/erinboyd/community/blob/patch-3/contributors/design-proposals/storage/cloning.md)) being proposed, there is a need to support data population for volume provisioning.
+For example, volume can be created from a snapshot source, or volume could be cloned from another volume source.
+Depending on the sources for creating the volume, there are two scenarios
+1. Volume provisioner can recoginize the source and be able to create the volume from the source directly (e.g., restore snapshot to a volume or clone volume).
+2. Volume provisioner does not recognize the volume source, and create an empty volume.
+Another external component (data populator) could watch the volume creation and implement the logic to populate/import the data to the volume provisioned.
+Only after data is populated to the volume, the PVC is ready for use.

-In Volume Snapshot proposal, a snapshot is now represented as first-class CRD objects and an external snapshot controller is responsible for managing its lifecycle.
-With Snapshot API available, users could provision volumes from snapshot and data will be prepopulated to the volumes.
-Also considering clone and other possible storage operations, there could be many different types of sources used for populating the data to the volumes.
-In this proposal, we add a general "DataSource" which could be used to represent different types of data sources.
+There could be many different types of sources used for populating the data to the volumes.
+In this proposal, we propose to add a generic "DataSource" field to PersistentVolumeClaimSpec to represent different types of data sources.

 ## Design
 ### API Change